 The Question Posed, Worldwide: Why Doesn’t America ACT to Curtail Mass Shootings?

 Every American comprehends: politics rule this nation.
-Politicians, elected to office, face the requisite campaign trail.
-Campaigns require money.
+Politicians, elected to office, must indulge the campaign trail.
+Campaigns trigger an insatiable need for money.
 Lobbyists provide the requisite funds.

 Referencing the NRA (National Rifle Association), a/k/a the gun lobby, the Business Insider notes: